-Change in demand preferences by both business and retail consumers can accelerate the development of alternatives by competitors or result in the loss of a company's social licence
+Change in demand preferences by both business and retail consumers can accelerate the development of alternatives by competitors or result in the loss of a company's social licence to operate.
+E.g. thermal coal mining.

 Opportunities exist across these areas for companies, as they do for managing the physical impacts of a changing climate as was discussed in the first paper in this series.